Eight Mile Plains Gateway Neighbourhood Plan

 Once complete, the plan will be adopted as part of Brisbane City Plan 2014 (City Plan) to guide development in the area.

-Council will conduct background research, technical studies and seek community input to understand the key issues and opportunities in the area.
+Council conducts background research, technical studies and seeks community input to understand the key issues and opportunities in the area.

 Council will seek community input on a draft strategy that will set the direction of the plan.

 Council will prepare a draft neighbourhood plan to amend Brisbane City Plan 2014 based on community input and further technical reviews of the area.
 The Queensland Government will then complete a state interest review and approve the draft plan for public notification and final community submissions.

 Following the Queensland Government review, the draft plan will be released for community feedback.

 Adoption and gazettal of the neighbourhood plan, which will then form part of City Plan.